Posterrama/posterrama/README.md

 # posterrama.app

-An elegant, web-based screensaver that dynamically displays posters and backdrops from your Plex Media Server.
+An elegant, web-based screensaver that dynamically displays posters and backdrops from your Plex and/or Jellyfin Media Server.
 Ideal for a second screen, a living room TV, or simply to showcase your love for your media collection.

 Author: Mark Frelink
 License: AGPL-3.0-or-later